Munich S-Bahn: The Second S-Bahn Tunnel (Zweite Stammstrecke)

 Nearly all lines use the core route through the city centre in the underground, creating a bottle-neck responsible for long and increasingly frequent delays from even the smallest disruptions.
-The disadvantage of current core route is the inability of trains to reroute themselves onto different tracks in an event of disruption.
+The disadvantage of the current core route is the inability of trains to reroute themselves onto different tracks in the event of a disruption.

 After years of discussions and studies into different route propositions, a second tunnel through the city centre has been already approved with the funding of €3.85 billion and the completion date of 2028–2032.
 On 5 April 2017, the ground-breaking ceremony took place to commence the construction.

 The second tunnel will be 11.9 km in length and run in parallel with the current tunnel in the south on the western portion of Hauptbahnhof and in the north on the eastern portion.
 It will have three underground stations (Hauptbahnhof, Marienhof, Ostbahnhof) and two surface stations (Laim and Leuchtenbergring).
 Marienhof, which will be built to the north of Munich Marienplatz station, will be the only all-new station on the line; other stations will be expanded to accommodate the new tunnel.
 With focus on express service and shorter travel time, the second tunnel will bypass six current stations between Laim and Ostbahnhof.

-Most of express S-Bahn with limited stops will use the second tunnel: the proposed express S-Bahn routes are S18X (Herrsching-Leuchtenbergring), S21X (Landshut-Leuchtenbergring), S23X (Mering-Flughafen München), and S24X (Buchloe-Leuchtenbergring).
-Two of current S-Bahn routes will be transferred to the second tunnel upon the completion: S1 (Flughafen München/Freising-Ebersberg) and S6 (Tutzing-Leuchtenbergring).
+Most express S-Bahn trains with limited stops will use the second tunnel: the proposed express S-Bahn routes are S18X (Herrsching-Leuchtenbergring), S21X (Landshut-Leuchtenbergring), S23X (Mering-Flughafen München), and S24X (Buchloe-Leuchtenbergring).
+Two current S-Bahn routes will be transferred to the second tunnel upon the completion: S1 (Flughafen München/Freising-Ebersberg) and S6 (Tutzing-Leuchtenbergring).